 When Paris isn't hanging out with all the furry friends at CPH she enjoys dance classes and performing on stage whenever she gets the chance.

 Tiffany has been vet nursing for over 7 years, achieving her Certificate IV in veterinary nursing in 2013.
 She joined Croydon Pet Hospital in 2014 and has enjoyed being part of the team every since.

 Tiffany really enjoys being able to help make patient visits as comfortable and stress-free as possible.
 Extra love and cuddles go a long way and Tiff prefers to use the “less is more” approach as much as possible.

 The most rewarding aspect of Tiffany’s work is nursing our patients back to good health so they can continue their recovery back home with their families where they are loved and missed.
 She loves nothing more than to hear that pets are back to their usual selves after illness or surgery.

-Tiffany and her husband share their home with a handsome cat, Flinders, who is an 11 year old black DSH full of attitude and food.
+Tiffany, her husband and their two young children share their home with a handsome cat, Flinders, who is a 12 year old black DSH full of attitude and food.

 Jackie is new to CPH.
 Bio coming soon!